carbon-data-specification/Customer-Data/docs/use-cases.md

 etc.)

-* Apps and devices that monitor grid conditions and control DERs and IoT prevent additional carbon-intensive generation from coming online (e.g. marginal emissions).
+* Apps and devices that monitor grid conditions and control DERs and IoT prevent additional carbon-intensive generation from coming online (e.g. avoided emissions).

 ## Use Case 4: Building Benchmarking <a id="use-case-benchmarking" href="#use-case-benchmarking" class="permalink">🔗</a>